"To say the boat is well engineered is a vast understatement. It is exceptional." - Sea Magazine

 Of special note is the feedback the yard gets from Tony Fleming as he cruises throughout the world on his Fleming 65.
-Venture, hull no.1, has been cruised over 20,000 miles, and as a result, several refinements and design details have been updated in the newer production models, including the offering of MAN diesel engines as standard on Fleming 65s.
-Venture II, Tony's newest Fleming 65, has already cruised from the UK to Germany, and is being readied for a voyage from the UK to Scotland and then to Iceland.
+Venture, hull no.1, has been cruised over 48,000 miles, and as a result, several refinements and design details have been updated in the newer production models, including the offering of MAN diesel engines as standard on Fleming 65s.
+Venture II, Tony's other Fleming 65, cruised from the UK to Germany, and, the following year from Southampton to a circumnavigation of Iceland by way of Scotland and the Faroes.
 Thanks in part to Tony's extensive cruising experiences, Fleming has adopted a number of advanced systems which not only improve performance but contribute to the safety and reliability of each new Fleming.

 To keep the overall center of gravity as low as possible (which contributes to the vessel's stability), the superstructure and decks are cored with weight-saving Core-Cell.
 This material allows for a strong bond between the laminate, and it is impervious to rot.